tsultan16/CosmicRays/README.md

 to general parabolic partial differential equations.

-Note:For the CGMV scheme, need to be careful about setting the spatial boundary conditions.
+Note:For the CGMV scheme, need to set spatial boundary conditions appropriately.
+Particle injection not currently working properly.
+Root solver fails.
+Need to fix.